franz-sotoleal/PQD-BE/README.md

 Keep in mind not to change the layer dependencies between each other, while developing new functionality.
 Adapters cannot access or implement each other.
 They can only access the core layer.
 Keep writing unit tests to each adapter and to the core module.
 Integration tests are written in the configuration module using MockMvc and Testcontainers.
+You can find the description, of how to add a support for an additional tool, below.

 ### Directory structure:
 ```